 If you thought that glamping is only limited to tents and caravans, you would be very much mistaken.
-From treehouses to tiny houses, various types of accommodation are regarded as glamping too.
+From treehouses to tiny houses, various types of accommodation are regarded as glamping structures too.
 The following are some of the most common examples:

 Not only is it very accessible, but you can also jazz it up by including amenities like air conditioning — something that your guests will welcome when they’re out and about in the countryside.

-A tipi is a traditional, triangular native American tent.
+A tipi is a traditional, triangular Native American tent.
 Nowadays, it is made from wooden beams and cotton fabric that are fastened with rope and has become a common sight at campsites.

 While it is similar to a yurt, a tipi is simpler and might not offer as much interior space for amenities.

 A caravan is a mobile home that can be towed around by a vehicle, similar to a trailer.
-It is equipped with the essentials needed for living in and provides slightly more space and protection than a traditional tent.
+It is equipped with the essentials needed for living and provides slightly more space and protection than a traditional tent.
 It is arguably its versatility that lies behind its popularity over the past couple of decades.